A self-regulating and patch subdivided population: Introduction

 We want to introduce and study a model for a biological population where individuals breed and die living on a patchy habitat.
 Clearly, if we substitute the words \textit{infect} and \textit{recover} for \textit{breed} and \textit{die}, our model also serves as a picture for the spreading of an infectious disease.

-The main idea is that the environment is subdivided in patches and the patches are centered at the vertices of the $d$-dimensional lattice $\Z^d$ (see Figure \ref{fig:hab}, where each square is a patch and $d=2$).
+The main idea is that the environment is subdivided in patches, the patches are centered at the vertices of the $d$-dimensional lattice $\Z^d$, each patch has $N$ sites and each site may host a colony of one or more particles (see Figure \ref{fig:hab}, where each square is a patch, $N=9$ and $d=2$).

-Individuals in the same patch are strongly connected to each other (indeed the patch may be thought as a complete graph with an intra-patch breeding rate $\phi$) and are also related to individuals in neighboring patches (the inter-patch breeding rate being $\lambda$).
+More precisely, the patches of the habitat are complete graphs $\K_N$ with $N$ vertices (that is any vertex is a neighbor of any other vertex, including itself).
+In each single patch the sites are enumerated from 1 to $N$ and in each site there might be a priori any number of particles.
+Formally, the environment is $\cE^d_N:=\Z^d \times \K_N$ and the state space is $\N^{\cE^d_N}$.
+The \textit{patch} at $x \in \Z^d$ is the set $\{(x,r): r \in \K_N\}$.
+We write $(x,r) \sim (y,r_1)$, meaning that the two sites are in neighboring patches, if and only if $x\sim y$, that is, $|x-y|_{\Z^d} = 1$ (where $|\cdot|_{\Z^d}$ denotes the usual distance in the graph $\Z^d$).

+The dynamics of the process is the following.
+Each particle dies at rate 1; when a site is vacant it receives births from each particle in the same patch at rate $\phi/N$ and from each particle in the neighboring patches at rate $\lambda/N$.
+When a site $x$ is occupied by $i\ge1$ particles, then it allows birth attempts only from particles in the same patch, but an attempt succeeds only with probability $c(i)$ (the function $c:\N\to [0,1]$ represents a self-regulating mechanism as in \cite{cf:BPZ07}).
+We suppose that $c(0)=1$ (when a site is vacant the first reproduction trial is almost surely successful) and that $c$ is nonincreasing (the more individuals are present, the less likely it is to produce new offspring).
+Clearly, if $c(i)=0$ for all $i> i_0$ and $c(i_0)>0$, then in each site there might be at most $i_0+1$ particles (see Section \ref{sec:model} for the formal definition of the transition rates).